Cavity Wall Insulation

 4

-CIGA Guarantee
+CIGA guarantee

 You receive a 25-year CIGA-backed guarantee.
 Your EPC can be updated to reflect the improvement.